molmod/psiflow/docs/examples.md

 split, whether to train to absolute or formation energies etc.
 In addition, it takes care of saving models, datasets, and the state of the walkers and/or bias potentials for each iteration.
-- Initial training and validation sets are generated using the `learning.run_pretraining()` function.
-It will use the provided initial data -- in this case, a `Dataset` with a single atomic configuration -- and apply small random perturbations to the atomic positions and strain components;
-this can serve as a sufficient initial dataset based on which the NequIP model may be briefly trained as a first (and inexpensive) step.
-When multiple initial structures are available, e.g. a reactant and a product state of a chemical reaction, it is recommended to gather all of them in a `Dataset` and pass them into the pretraining step, as this guarantees that the pretraining does not overfit on either reactant or product.
-- After the pretraining, the sampling parameters of the molecular dynamics simulation are defined using a `DynamicWalker` instance.
+- After the pretraining, the sampling parameters of the molecular dynamics simulation are defined using the `multiply` class method from `BiasedDynamicWalker`.
-A template generator is defined using the walker and the created `PlumedBias`, which is then _multiplied_ in order to parallelize the data generation across multiple walkers (in this case: 30).
-All walkers share the same parameters but will receive different initial velocities and will **not** share any metadynamics hills files; i.e. each metadynamics run is independent from the others.
+All walkers share the same parameters but will receive different initial velocities, different initial configurations, and will **not** share any metadynamics hills files; i.e. each metadynamics run is independent from the others.
-The returned object is simply a Python `list` of `Generator` instances.
+The returned object is simply a Python `list` of walkers.
 - The actual iterative algorithm is executed by calling `learning.run()`.
 The state of walker `i` and its bias potential at the end of iteration `j` are used as starting point for walker `i` in iteration `j+1`.
 In this way, the walkers explore a new region in each iteration, and due to the bias will increasingly explore higher-energy regions.
+Initial training and validation sets are generated by applying small random perturbations to the initial states of each of the walkers;
+this can serve as a sufficient initial dataset based on which the NequIP model may be briefly trained as a first (and inexpensive) step.
 This approach to online learning is extensively discussed in the original [psiflow paper](https://www.nature.com/articles/s41524-023-00969-x).
 At the end of each iteration, the state of all walkers, the trained model,